Adjunct Associate Professor, Department of Geography, UW Seattle

 BIS 489 Exploration Seminar (Co-lead with Dr. Santiago Lopez)

 I am an urban geographer/planner who has a theoretical and practical expertise in Geographic Information Sciences (GISci) and a mixed-methods approach.
 On the one hand, I continuously explore the importance of power and politics as well as the complexities of race, class, gender and sexualities in cities, and ask how the shaping of these categories effectively complicates urban geographical knowledge.
 On the other hand, I focus on discussing new ways to expand the qualitative capabilities of GIS and geographic visualization.
 I have tried to develop novel methodologies that incorporate qualitative data and analysis in GIS environments, and demonstrate the substantive insights made possible through these methods, when applied in research on children’s geographies, conceptualization of urban space and community, and urban poverty and inequality.
-Much of this work has drawn on research I conducted in inner city Buffalo, NY, and more recently from community-based researches in Seattle, WA.
+Much of this work has drawn on research I conducted in inner city Buffalo, NY, and more recently from community-based engaged research in Seattle, WA.
 I hope my research offers geographers, planners, and interdisciplinary scholars key innovations in digital spatial technologies and epistemologies that integrate different forms of data and representation, and analysis often seen as incompatible: quantitative and qualitative, visuality and numeracy, maps and text, artistic and scientific.
 Applying digital innovations in grounded community-based research, I would like to show how this integrated approach generates stronger and more ‘nuanced’ geographical insights than are possible within singular epistemological/methodological framework.
 Recently, I am also interested in implementing qualitative analysis and qualitative aspects of geovisualization complementing current Big Data and social media research.
 It will help us to see the contexts drawn from diverse socio-spatial, cultural, political and technological boundaries of knowledge in a hybrid (both real and digital) space we live.

 Jung, J.-K. 2017.
 Affective Geovisualization and Children: Representing the Embodied and Emotional Geographies of Children.
 In Establishing Geographies of Children and Young People, eds.
 T. Skelton and S. Aitken, 1-25.
 Singapore: Springer Singapore.
 Advanced online publication.
 DOI: 10.1007/978-981-4585-88-0_22-1